 - Complete a minimum of 30 hours per year of continuing professional development

-- Adhere to the DAA Code of Professional Conduct and Statement of Ethical Practice
+- Adhere to the Dietitians Australia Code of Professional Conduct and Statement of Ethical Practice

 - Comply with audit requirements.

 Please note that dietitians may call themselves nutritionists, but a nutritionist may not call themselves a dietitian.
-Only dietitians that are accredited by the Dietitians Association of Australia are eligible for Medicare and other government funding.
+Only dietitians that are accredited by Dietitians Australia are eligible for Medicare and other government funding.

-For more detailed information about Dietetics, please visit the Dietitians Association of Australia website.
-If you are a health professional seeking further information, please click here.
+For more detailed information about Dietetics, please visit the Dietitians Australia website.

 Find a practitioner

-The Dietitians Association of Australia has a Find a Dietitian service that can help you locate an Accredited Practising Dietitian.
-The service can be accessed here.
+Dietitians Australia has a Find a Dietitian service that can help you locate an Accredited Practising Dietitian.